dabiko/Ecosystem-Modeling/README.md

 Demonstrating the key OOP concepts such as classes, objects, inheritance, polymorphism, encapsulation, abstraction, and constructors to the Ecosystem-Modeling task can be seen below.

+This code demonstrates encapsulation, inheritance, polymorphism, and aggregation in a simple ecosystem model using raw PHP and OOP principles.